sudotechie/learn/Knowledge_and_Process.md

 **Credibility**

 One of the biggest challenges for early-stage companies is to build credibility with their audience.
-Remember, the person you are pitching has to feel confident that if they are to invest their time, or better yet, their colleagues', then there will be either a personal or professional return on that investment.
+Remember, the person you are pitching has to feel confident that if they are to invest their time, or better yet, their colleagues' time, then there will be either a personal or professional return on that investment.
 This is why you see long-winded bios of founders and seed stage funding announcements used as carrots to get meetings.
-In an ideal world, you'd have some social proof; however, that is rarely available to early startups outside of the COSS space.
+In an ideal world, you'd have some social proof to open doors to new prospects.
+Unfortunately, social proof is rarely available to early startups outside of the COSS space, or without dynamic, opinionated, *and* recognized founders.

 So what other options are there?

-What most founders don't realize is that the process in which you introduce a prospect to your company tells them alot about the maturity of you and your company and if you're going to waste their time.
-Do they see you as a peer that will stretch them?
+What most founders don't realize is that the process in which you introduce a prospect to your company innately informs them of the maturity of you and your company.
+This is the first indicator as to whether you will provide value or waste their time.
+Do they see you as a peer that will stretch their knowledge and understanding of the space?
 Does it appear you've done this before?
 Will subsequent conversations introduce novel ideas?
 What do others that work with you get from this process?

 Reduce prospect anxiety and give them confidence through a well-defined engagement process, one that sets expectations and timelines with clear milestones.

 **Momentum**

-A well-defined engagement process naturally holds parties accountable, but it's what happens at each of these "check-ins" that either builds or crushes momentum within the engagement.
+A well-defined engagement process naturally holds parties accountable, but it's what happens at each of these "check-ins" that either builds or reduces momentum within the engagement.
 One of the challenges (and opportunities) of early engagements is the constant exchange that occurs: founder/engineer show, tell, ask questions; prospect or customer provides answers and feedback.

 Early on, you may feel resource-constrained to deliver on this feedback.
 Little do you know, this is probably the time in your nascent startup's life where you have the most agility and flexibility.
-Use this to your advantage.
-One thing that most folks don't realize is that any time you ask for feedback, you are making a commitment to do something with it (not necessarily implement).
+Use this to your advantage against the incumbent solution.
+One thing that most folks don't realize is that any time you ask for feedback, you are making a commitment to do something with it (not necessarily to implement).
 Momentum only builds if this cycle continues to a point where the prospect is achieving some end-to-end value for at least one use-case.

-When I structure early engagements, I put milestone markers at the onset to align everyone on what each team is responsible, but also to make sure that the customer sees the prospect of value at each stage.
+When I structure early engagements, I identify and communicate milestone markers at the onset to align everyone on what each team is responsible for, and also to validate that the customer expects to receive value at each of the milestones.
 Then within each individual session it is critical to demonstrate movement -- either via iterations in the product or the processing of insights and feedback that the prospect provided in previous sessions.
 I also highly recommend proactive notifications of any enhancements the team has made, as long as you can develop a repeatable cadence.
-Imagine yourself as the prospect - you'd know the destination in advance, feel heard and valued, and gain unbridled access to engineers that you couldn't get with your current vendor or in-house.
+Imagine yourself as the prospect - you'd appreciate getting to know the destination in advance, feel heard and valued, and gain unbridled access to engineers that you couldn't get with your current vendor or in-house.

 **Institutionalize learnings**